 Home PageVisit the CI LabResearch ProjectsBooksJournal PapersConference PapersInvited TalksOther ContributionsCitationsService to the ProfessionHonors and AwardsCourses at UofLVisiting Researcher and Graduate Student Opportunities IEEE VP-TA Page Photo Gallery

-He has published over 370 journal and conference papers in the areas of neural networks, computational intelligence, data mining, image processing and VLSI circuits.
-He also has authored or co-authored three books, including the 1992 PWS text Introduction to Artificial Neural Systems, co-edited the 1994 IEEE Press volume Computational Intelligence: Imitating Life, the 2000 MIT Press volume Knowledge-Based Neurocomputing, and co-edited eleven volumes in Springer Lecture Notes on Computer Science.
+He has published over 420 journal and conference papers in neural networks, deep learning, computational intelligence, data mining, image processing and VLSI circuits.
+He also has authored or co-authored three books, including the pioneering text Introduction to Artificial Neural Systems, co-edited the volumes Computational Intelligence: Imitating Life, Knowledge-Based Neurocomputing, and co-edited twenty volumes in Springer Lecture Notes on Computer Science.
 He has held visiting appointments at Princeton, Northeastern, Auburn, and at foreign universities in Australia, Chile, China, France, Germany, Hong Kong, Italy, Japan, Poland, Singapore, Spain, South Africa and Taiwan.
-He has delivered numerous invited and plenary conference presentations and seminars throughout the world.
+His work has been cited 11,700 times (4/2018, Google Scholar).

-In addition to his pioneering neural networks textbook, his most recognized achievements include: extension of complex-valued neurons to associative memories and percepton networks; sensitivity concepts applied to multilayer neural networks; application of networks for clustering, biomedical image classification and drug dosing; blind sources separation; and rule extraction as a tool for prediction of protein secondary structure.
-His other contributions include "lambda" learning rule of perceptron and invention of a switching hysteresis of NMOS and CMOS logic gates.
+In addition to his pioneering neural networks textbook, his most recognized achievements include extension of complex-valued neurons to associative memories and percepton networks; sensitivity concepts applied to multilayer neural networks; application of networks to clustering, biomedical image classification and drug dosing; blind sources separation; and rule extraction as a tool for prediction of protein secondary structure.
+His other contributions include "lambda" learning rule of perceptron and invention of a switching hysteresis phenomena of NMOS and CMOS logic gates.
+He has delivered about 160 invited keynote addresses, plenary conference presentations and seminars throughout the world.